icyTan/portfolio2019/content/projects/designsys/index.md

 ## Learning Lessons from working on Design System

-Too many to count here's 5 key takeaways from working on the design system:
+Too many to count here's some key takeaways from working on the design system:

 - Do an audit of existing work as early as possible.
 Take a moment to survey the landscape before diving in.
 - The design system is a product for internal users.
 It stands to reason that it should be treated like an external facing product.
 Give time for the appropriate research, testing, and documentation.